RozWelch/EVProject/README.md

   - A link is added under the form to link back to the car selection page.

-  UX: A First Time user will to easily navigate back to the index page if they wish to select a different car.
+  UX:   As a First Time or Returning User, I want to easily return to the main page so that I can select a different vehicle type.

 ![range form](https://github.com/RozWelch/EVProject/blob/main/assets/readme-images/backtocarselection.jpg)